carbon-language/carbon-lang/docs/design/values.md

 access, as they simply bind the value expression to the `self` parameter.
 However, one important method can be called -- `.(ImplicitAs(T).Convert)()`.
 This implicitly converting a value expression for the type into its custom representation type.
-The customization of the representation above causes the class to have a builtin `impl as ImplicitAs(T)` which converts to the representation type as a no-op, exposing the object created by the `ReferenceImplicitAs` operation, and preserved as a representation of the value expression.
+The customization of the representation above and `impls ReferenceImplicitAs where .T = T` causes the class to have a builtin `impl as ImplicitAs(T)` which converts to the representation type as a no-op, exposing the object created by calling `ReferenceImplicitAs.Convert` on the original reference expression, and preserved as a representation of the value expression.

 Here is a more complete example of code using these features: